jrr/websocket-notification-dispatch/notes.md

 - [x] add some kind of identity on client connect (header?), store in dynamo
 - ~~[] ability to write messages to particular clients (writing on websocket)~~
 - [x] ability to send messages to particular clients (from bridge event)
+- [ ] script to retrieve websocket URL and put it in an unversioned file for use by both clients
+- [ ] demo from browser clients

 ## todo (further research)